Vaibhav2416/public-transport-etl/README.md

 - **Workflow Orchestration**: Apache Airflow for pipeline management
 - **Data Catalog**: AWS Glue for metadata management
 - **Monitoring**: CloudWatch metrics and alerts

-## 👨‍💻 Author

-**Vaibhav Sultane**
-*Data Engineer | Curriculum Engineer | Backend Developer*

-- Transforming backend development expertise into data engineering solutions
-- Passionate about building scalable data systems and teaching data technologies
-- Experience in full-stack development and data analytics instruction

-## 📄 License

-This project is licensed under the MIT License - see the LICENSE file for details.

 ---